 Store owners (e.g. expensive items, jewelry stores, etc.)

 Also before purchasing body armor, you should have knowledge for types of body armor.

 Kevlar armor – It provides exceptional protection against ballistic threats.
 Jacket made of this material can stop a variety of bullets- from the shotgun, to .44 magnum rounds.

 Laminated Kevlar is effective against stab and spike.
 It is resistant to improvised weapons such as knives, shanks, and stabbing attacks with things like tools or broken bottles, etc.

 Hard armor panels made of ceramic, polyethylene, or steel can offer the highest protection including rifle rounds.

-Also please note that all body armor does not offer same protection and also do not forget that nothing is entirely bullet proof.
+Also please note that all body armor does not offer the same protection and also do not forget that nothing is entirely bulletproof.

 As per NIJ, body armor products are categorized into one of six levels.
 Level I provide the least amount of protection and increases to Level IV which offers the most amount of protection.